jnsbyr/esp8266-intexsbh20/README.md

 If *wifi/state* is *error* you are only allowed to send the command *pool/command/power=off*.
 The PureSpa will continue to beep for a while.
 To clear the error it is necessary to power down the PureSpa.

-While changing the temperature or the disinfection time the MQTT connection will be interrupted because otherwise the high priority WiFi tasks of the ESP8266 would make the time critical PureSpa read/write sequences unreliable.

 ### WiFi Controller Thermometer